Virginia Slims of Richmond

-The Virginia Slims of Richmond is a defunct WTA Tour affiliated women's tennis tournament held in 1970 and from 1972 to 1973.
+The Virginia Slims of Richmond is a defunct WTA Tour affiliated women's tennis tournament founded in 1968 as the Westwood Indoor Invitation.
 It was held at the Westwood Racquet Club in Richmond, Virginia in the United States and played on indoor clay courts.
 The 1970 invitational tournament was the second women's only tennis tournament after the 1970 Houston Women's Invitation.